 Rocky Flats Downwinders is a community organization founded in 2015 advocating on behalf of those impacted by living downwind from the former Rocky Flats Nuclear Weapons Plant near Arvada, Colorado.
+In July 2017, we were granted 501(c)(3) status with the IRS.
 The organization came together through common concern about the high rate of illness suffered by former residents in the Arvada, Broomfield, Thornton and surrounding areas.
-As of 7/2017, we are a pending 501(c)(3) non-profit organization and our focus is to advocate for and support those in the community that are suffering adverse health effects potentially related to their residential proximity to Rocky Flats.
+Our main goals are to bring about awareness of Rocky Flats in order to educate the community, to sensitize medical professionals regarding potential adverse health effects suffered by Downwinders, and to offer supportive services for Downwinders.

 In 2015, we reached out to local universities for assistance in creating a health survey.
 We are now working with Metropolitan State University’s Integrative Health Program to distribute such a survey which first became available May 17, 2016.
 An updated survey was approved by MSU’s Internal Review Board April 10, 2017 and includes a larger geographical area and time frame.
 A working group comprised of professors from three of Colorado’s top universities, Metropolitan State University of Denver, Colorado State University, and University of Colorado at Boulder as well as health care professionals, members of the scientific community and local community groups have provided advice on the survey design.